 How can a party defend against a claim that the separation agreement has been breached?

-If one party claims that a separation agreement has been breached, the other party can argue that 1) he or she did not breach the agreement, or 2) that the agreement isn’t actually valid and shouldn’t be enforced.
+If one party claims that a separation agreement has been breached, the other party can argue that:

 A separation agreement that hasn’t become part of a court decree is like any other contract.
 Thus, defenses available for a claimed breach of a separation agreement are the same as for breach of any other type of contract.

 Defenses come in two basic types: procedural and substantive.

 A procedural defense is a claim that a contract isn’t valid because some technical legal requirement wasn’t met.

 - Constructive fraud